cachedpotato/Obsidian-vault/04 - Permanent Notes/Useful Nodes in Event Graph.md

 ![[Pasted image 20240622114547.png|500]]
 Here we passed a function `Set Sprite`, where we switch to a new sprite.
 This is connected to an event track in the timeline, which has a keyframe at some time $t$.
 This means that after $t$ much time has passed, this function will trigger and change sprite.

+Oh right, if the timeline is for some action that's going to be repeated over and over, _MAKE SURE THAT IT'S CONNECTED TO PLAY FROM START_, or else it'll automatically save the last state it was in and immediately start from there rather than the beginning.

 ## Lerp

 ^a8fe06